 TripAdvisor makes money from click-based advertising, subscription services, commissions, sponsored placements, listing fees, and reservation fees.

-Founded in 2000 and headquartered in Needham, Massachusetts, TripAdvisor has become one of the world’s most frequented websites.
+Founded in 2000, TripAdvisor has become one of the world’s most frequented websites.
 The firm was acquired for $210 million by Expedia in 2004.
 In 2011, TripAdvisor spun out from Expedia and became an independent company listed on the NASDAQ.

 TripAdvisor is an online platform that helps users to collect travel information, post reviews, and book things like hotel rooms or car rentals.